-- RG 121.70 As an AFS licensee, you must comply with the following general obligations under s912A and 912B: - (a) do all things necessary to ensure that the financial services covered by your AFS licence are provided efficiently, honestly and fairly; - (b) have adequate arrangements in place to manage your conflicts of interest; - (c) comply with your AFS licence conditions;
+- RG 121.67 As an AFS licensee, you must comply with the following general obligations under s912A and 912B: - (a) do all things necessary to ensure that the financial services covered by your AFS licence are provided efficiently, honestly and fairly; - (b) have adequate arrangements in place to manage your conflicts of interest; - (c) comply with your AFS licence conditions;

-- (d) comply with the financial services laws; - (e) take reasonable steps to ensure that your representatives comply with the financial services laws; - (f) have available adequate resources; - (g) maintain the competence to provide the financial services; - (h) adequately train your representatives and ensure that they are competent to provide the financial services; - (i) have a dispute resolution system if financial services are provided to retail clients: - (j) have adequate risk management systems; and - (k) have compensation arrangements if financial services are provided to retail clients.
+- (d) comply with the financial services laws; - (e) take reasonable steps to ensure that your representatives comply with the financial services laws; - (f) if the AFS licensee is the operator of, or has responsibilities in relation to, an Australian passport fund, comply with the law of each host economy; - (g) comply with the Reference Checking and Information Sharing Protocol; - (h) have available adequate resources; - (i) maintain the competence to provide the financial services; - (j) adequately train your representatives and ensure that they are competent to provide the financial services; - (k) have a dispute resolution system if financial services are provided to retail clients; - (l) have adequate risk management systems; and - (m) have compensation arrangements if financial services are provided to retail clients.

-Note 1: RG 121.70(f) and RG 121.70(j) do not apply if you are a body regulated by the Australian Prudential Regulation Authority (APRA) within the meaning of s3(2) of the Australian Prudential Regulation Authority Act 1998.
+Note 1: RG 121.67(h) and RG 121.67(l) do not generally apply if you are a body regulated by the Australian Prudential Regulation Authority (APRA) within the meaning of s3(2) of the Australian Prudential Regulation Authority Act 1998.

-Note 2: For guidance on complying with these obligations, see Regulatory Guide 104 Licensing: Meeting the general obligations (RG 104) and Regulatory Guide 126 Compensation and insurance arrangements for AFS licensees (RG 126).
+Note 2: For guidance on complying with these obligations, see Regulatory Guide 104 AFS Licensing: Meeting the general obligations (RG 104) and Regulatory Guide 126 Compensation and insurance arrangements for AFS licensees (RG 126).